zeeebs/TTA-HTML-CSS-Projects/README.md

 Bootstrap components used include: navbar, jumbotron, form, cards, and dropdowns.
 </p>
     <li><a href="https://github.com/zeeebs/TTA-HTML-CSS-Projects/tree/main/Final%20Assignment"_blank">Portfolio Website</a></li>
     <p>I created a basic portfolio website that was later updated with JavaScript and more complex CSS.
+You can see the final version on GitHub <a href="https://github.com/zeeebs/zeeebs.github.io">here</a> or the live site <a href="https://zeeebs.github.io/"_blank">here</a>.
 </p>
   </ul>